EPrenzlin/stock_market/README.md

 # README

-This app is a pseudo-stock tracker/ market for mock Companies ; a user is able to log-in as a Company or through Google, issue their own shares on various stock exchanges, search by price, and also search for the various address' of companies.
+This app is a makeshit static Stock Intranet.
+A user is able to log-in as a Company or through Google as provided with OAuth, issue their own shares on various stock exchanges, search by price, and also search for the various address' of companies.

 # This set up requires the following :
 - Rails 6.0.3